 This recipe is great because it can be used in countless ways.
 Here are some of my favourites:

-- Iced Tea – This strawberry simple syrup is ideal with most cold teas: peach tea, green tea, Jasmine tea or fruit infusion.
+- Iced Tea – This strawberry simple syrup is the perfect addition with most cold teas: peach tea, green tea, Jasmine tea or fruit infusion.
 Just add a few teaspoons of syrup into the cold tea, then top with ice.

 - Milk Tea & Bubble Tea – This syrup is the base for Strawberry Milk Tea, one of the best bubble tea flavours.
 You can also use it as a replacement for brown sugar syrup in all other bubble tea recipes.

-- Cocktails – Use this strawberry simple syrup for drinks such as strawberry mojito, strawberry daiquiri, or strawberry martini.
+- Cocktails – Use this strawberry simple syrup for your favorite beverages such as strawberry mojito, strawberry daiquiri, or strawberry martini.

-- Pancakes & Waffles – Drizzle as much syrup as your heart desires on top of pancakes, crepes, or waffles.
+- Pancakes & Waffles – Drizzle as much syrup as your heart desires on top of pancakes, crepes, waffles or French toast.
 Not only is it the best sweetener, but it also adds a great strawberry flavour.
 Top with extra fresh strawberries!

 - Cupcakes & Cakes – Soak cake layers with strawberry syrup to keep them moist and extra delicious.
 My recipes for Strawberry Cheesecake Cake and Strawberry Crunch Cupcakes are the perfect example for using strawberry syrup.

-All you need for this easy recipe are 3 ingredients that can be found in most kitchens:
+All you need for this easy recipe are 3 basic ingredients that can be found in any grocery store:

 - Strawberries – I recommend using fresh, organic strawberries for the best flavour.
 It’s okay if some of the strawberries are a bit squashed or mushy, so don’t throw those away!
 You can also use frozen strawberries, but you will need to reduce the quantity of added water.